Ciambella al Caffe – AKA: Espresso Bundt Cake

 2 cups confectioners sugar

-4) Lower the mixer to low and slowly stream in the oil.
+4. Reduce the speed to low, and slowly stream in the oil.
 Once the oil is incorporated, add the cooled espresso and mix well.

-6) Add batter to prepared pan and bake in pre-heated over for 40 minutes.
+6. Add batter to prepared pan and bake in pre-heated oven for 40 minutes.
 Test cake with a toothpick for doneness.
 Invert cake on a serving plate and cool cake completely before glazing.

-To prepare the glaze mix the sugar with a few tablespoons of hot espresso.
+Mix the sugar with a few tablespoons of the brewed espresso.
 If the glaze is too thick, add another teaspoon of coffee, likewise, if it’s too thin, add some more sugar.
 Drizzle icing over cake.
 Allow at least 1 hour for glaze to harden before slicing and serving.

 What to Pack for Italy